jacebrowning/verchew/README.md

 version = 1.2.3
 ```

-Run `verchew` to see if you have the right versions installed:
+Run `verchew` to see if you have the expected versions installed:

 ```sh
 $ verchew